 THE GORGES OF ALCANTARA

 A day at the gorges.
-It is good not to arrive too late and better if you buy the ticket online.
+It is good not to be too late and better if you buy the ticket online.
 The structure has large lifts for the descent to the gorges and a food service.
 The water of the Alcantara river is very cold.
-You can hire waterproof boots but if you come in summer, you can also do without them.
-Awaiting you below if a small pebble beach where you can lie in the sun and cool off in the roaring river.
+You can hire waterproof boots but if you come in summer, there is no need in hiring them.
+Awaiting for you below if a small pebble beach where you can lie in the sun and cool off in the roaring river.
 Or you can go up it partly against the current, thus entering the wonderful spectacle of the gorges.
 The most courageous submerge themselves completely, others, sooner or later, will be submerged inadvertently.

 5 minutes from the entrance is the free communal entrance for access to use of the (dry) gorges above.
 A botanical route that allows us to enjoy the park without descending on the river.

 It is also possible to kayak down the Alcantara river with various levels of difficulty and with the support of sports clubs.

 The gorges of Tiberius stretching along more than 250 metres.
 They are located on the river Pollina in the Madonie Regional Natural Park, Geopark site recognised by UNESCO.
 After a long descent of stairs, you reach the gorges, which apparently owe their name to Emperor Tiberius to whom they were dedicated.